Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Discussion

-The MLEM algorithm, which implicitly enforces non-negativity and expected counts stability, provides quite good results in most cases, if stopped at the correct iteration.
-When combined with its simplicity of use, it is understandable that other candidates for PET reconstruction often remain mostly academic.
-As such, the requirement of finding the appropriate weights $\gamma_1$ and $\gamma_2$, which are most likely data-dependent, make the \textit{PADE}$_{\textrm{v0}}$ model less attractive than the classical log-likelihood model.
-Since $\gamma_2$ is used to enforce expected counts stability, its calibration can be automated by searching the smallest value that enforce this property.
-However, the weight factor, $\gamma_1$, is likely to pose a challenge, as it is the case for PET algorithm that include a regularization scheme~\cite{qi2006iterative}.
+The MLEM algorithm, which implicitly enforces non-negativity and expected counts stability, provides quite good results in most cases, if stopped judiciously.
+Given its ease of use, it is understandable that other approaches for PET reconstruction often remain mostly academic.
+The requirement of finding the appropriate penalization weights $\gamma_1$ and $\gamma_2$, which are most likely data-dependent, make the \textit{PADE}$_{\textrm{opt}}$ model less straightforward than the classical log-likelihood model.
+Since $\gamma_2$ is used to preserve the expected number of counts, its calibration can be automated by searching the smallest value that enforces this property.
+However, the weight factor enforcing UDE, $\gamma_1$, is likely to pose a challenge, as it is the case for other PET algorithms that include a regularization scheme~\cite{qi2006iterative}.
 Further investigation is required to understand how critical is the calibration of $\gamma_1$ and its dependence to the data.
-The solution proposed for the maximum \textit{a posteriori} model in~\cite{reader2020bootstrap}, where an automated calibration was proposed, might be applicable for the \textit{PADE}$_{\textrm{v0}}$ model.
+The solution proposed for the maximum \textit{a posteriori} model in~\cite{reader2020bootstrap}, where an automated calibration was proposed, might be applicable for the \textit{PADE}$_{\textrm{opt}}$ model.